Alan Grant (Jurassic Park): Jurassic World Dominion

-Grant, now an older man with no family, has continued his work in paleontology, which his digs are now lack fundings due to de-extinct dinosaurs are now all over the world.
+Grant, who is now an older man with no family, has continued his work in paleontology.
+His digs have not been receiving sufficient fundings, due to de-extinct dinosaurs spreading all over the world.
 This forces Alan to turn them as tourist attractions to stay afloat and to promote the importance of paleontology is to learn what life was like before humans became dominant species.
 Ellie and Mark have separated, and their children are in college.
 Now working as a soil scientist, she launches an investigation when giant locusts emerge and begin rapidly consuming crops, threatening the world's food supply.
 Ellie learns that the insects are bypassing crops which use Biosyn's seeds, leading her to suspect that the company has engineered the insects to boost its own profits.

 Grant and Ellie have not seen each other for some time.
 She visits him at his dig site in Utah and convinces him to accompany her to Biosyn's headquarters in Italy, to look for incriminating evidence.
 They receive help from Malcolm, who now works for the company as an in-house philosopher.
 While at Biosyn, Grant and Ellie meet Maisie Lockwood and her adoptive parents, Owen Grady and Claire Dearing.
 Biosyn is eventually brought down.
-Grant and Ellie rekindle their romance, and prepare to testify about Biosyn in Washington, D.C.
+Grant and Ellie rekindle their romantic relationship, and prepare to testify about Biosyn in Washington, D.C.

+Jurassic World Rebirth

+In Jurassic World Rebirth, it is mentioned that Grant mentored Henry Loomis (Jonathan Bailey) after the latter earned his PhD in paleontology as a postdoctoral researcher.
+In contrast with Grant, Loomis is open-minded about genetic power for pharmaceutical purposes despite it is putting him at risk of unemployment, and he won't let his own harrowing experience with the de-extinct dinosaurs deter his belief that their existences can benefit the world but he rather that the mutated ones destroyed.
+Like Grant, Loomis is also compassionate with people.

+Other appearances

+Grant is a playable character in several early Jurassic Park video games based on the first film, as well as the 1994 games Jurassic Park: Rampage Edition and Jurassic Park 2: The Chaos Continues, and the 2001 game Jurassic Park III: Island Attack.
+He also appears in the 2003 game Jurassic Park: Operation Genesis, as the paleontologist responsible for locating material to clone dinosaurs.

+Grant also makes an appearance in the 2019 miniseries Lego Jurassic World: Legend of Isla Nublar, and in a 2020 episode of Animaniacs.